-In 2011, the City faced an imminent risk of insolvency.
+In 2011, the City faced a "category 5 fiscal hurricane."
 In March, 2011 an independent fiscal review panel reported that the City had run deficits during the previous four years paid for by liquidating tens of millions of dollars of reserve funds.
-In the meantime, the City's current budget was projected to run a deficit of \$70 million, with an additional \$110 million structural deficit projected for the following year.
-In this emergency situation, the City decided to issue a
+In the meantime, the City's current operating budget was projected to run a deficit of \$70 million, with an additional \$110 million structural deficit projected for the following year.
+In this emergency situation, the City decided to issue a bond (payable over 15 years), the bulk of which was used to close the 2010-11 fiscal year operating deficit.
+More specifically, the \$35 million Green Energy Bond included approximately \$5 million to upgrade the energy efficiency of public buildings, with the balance (after financing and transaction costs) used to pay the 2011-12 budget deficit.
+This was a terrible use of bond financing, but the State approved it because the alternative of insolvency was even worse.